What is a “real” coding language?

 However, the backend of an application where the data is stored and retrieved for use on the frontend is equally important.

-Learning to code both for the backend and frontend is more valuable as it enhances your understanding of a code-base.
+Learning to code both for the backend and frontend is more valuable as it enhances your understanding of a code-base and a tech stack.

 What backend languages should you learn?